tslocum/cview/FORK.md

 ## `Pages` has been renamed as `Panels`

-This is in preparation for supporting tabbed panels.
+This is for consistency with `TabbedPanels`, which is built on top of `Panels`.

 ## `Application.ForceDraw` has been removed